About Soft Power, Hard Problems

 What this is

-Often, we take one hard problem from current expert analysis and runs three calculations on it - the Crossover Point, the Chokepoint Map, and the Voltage Test.
-The job is always the same: turn it into a map of leverage for leaders who are structurally positioned to move it.
+Most weeks, this site publishes one analytical piece.
+The pieces take a hard problem from the current conversation and run three calculations against it: the Crossover Point, the Chokepoint Map, and the Voltage Test.
+The job is always the same - turn the problem into a map of leverage for the people structurally positioned to move it.

 What I mean by soft power